Bỏ qua đến nội dung

 4. Configure Samba Share:

-• Set a username and password (this is the login information for accessing the network drive, not related to your Home Assistant account)
+• Set the username and password (this is the login information for accessing the network drive and is not related to your Home Assistant account)

-• Review the shared folders and disable any that are unnecessary
+• Review the shared folders and disable those you do not need

 5. Save the configuration and start the add-on